j12-solutions/nos3/docs/wiki/Scenario_Constellation_with_Lunar_Focus.md

 ![SendingCommand](_static/scenario_multiple_spacecraft/SendingCommand.png)

 Now verify the same command and telemetry for spacecraft 2.
 Send the command `SAMPLE_NOOP_CC` to target `SAMPLE_2`, and view the `sc02 - NOS3 Flight Software` window and the Packet Viewer, with target set to `SAMPLE_2` and packet set to `SAMPLE_HK_TLM`.
 Send the command three times; verify that flight software receives it three times and that the `CMD_COUNT` increases to three.
 This is shown below:

 ![SendingCommand2](_static/scenario_multiple_spacecraft/SendingCommand2.png)

 Finally, verify the same thing for spacecraft 3 in the same way.
-Send the command 5 times and verifying that it is received five times and that the `CMD_COUNT` increases to five.
+Send the command 5 times and verify that it is received five times and that the `CMD_COUNT` increases to five.
 This is shown below:

 ![SendingCommand3](_static/scenario_multiple_spacecraft/SendingCommand3.png)